tekpinar/correlationplus/README.md

 Unlike docker you have not to worry about shared directory, your home and /tmp are automatically shared.

-## A Quick Start with correlationPlus Scripts
+## A Quick Start with correlationplus Scripts

 ### Calculating dynamical cross-correlations
 Download examples folder and go there.